AndiEcker/AcuSihotInterfaces/README.md

 | WebRestTester | Reservation interface testing tool | Web |

-### General installation instructions
+### Installation instructions

 Most of the command line tools don't have a GUI (graphical user interface) - these need only to be distributed/provided into any folder where the user has execution permissions (e.g. in Windows in C:\Program Files or on any network drive).

 For applications of this project with an GUI (like e.g. SihotResImport or AcuSihotMonitor) please first copy the EXE file and KV file of the application to any folder where the user has execution privileges.
-Then the following steps need to be done to install it for each single user on the users machine:
+Then the following steps have to be done to install it for each single user on the users machine:

 * Create a new folder with the name if the application (e.g. SihotResImport) under %LOCALAPPDATA% (in Windows situated normally under C:\users\<user name>\AppData\Local\ if the user has the profile on the local C: drive, else within the